markotoplak/toplak.io/content/posts/tdj.en.md

 For me, a good milonga is based on four strong orchestras: D'Arienzo, Di Sarli, Pugliese and Troilo.
 All four kept developing through multiple decades.
 The longer I dance, the more I appreciate them.
+It seems to me that every tone in their music carries a special feeling.
 I prefer early D'Arienzo to early Biagi, late Di Sarli to late Biagi, early Di Sarli to early Demare, Troilo to Calo.